Label Distribution Shift-Aware Prediction Refinement for Test-Time Adaptation: Label distribution shifts on TTA

 As the class distribution imbalance $p>1/4$ increases, the rate at which misclassification towards spatially closer classes increases is greater than towards more distant classes: $\frac{\partial}{\partial p}\Pr_{x \sim \gN(\mu_1+\Delta, \sigma^2 I_2) }[\bar{h}(x)=2]>\frac{\partial}{\partial p}\Pr_{x \sim \gN(\mu_1+\Delta, \sigma^2 I_2) }[\bar{h}(x)=3]$.

-\end{enumerate} For more detailed explanations and proofs of these confusion patterns, please refer to Appendix~\ref{appendix: c_theorectial_analysis}.
+\end{enumerate} More additional explanations for these confusion patterns including the symbol table, illustrations, and detailed proofs are described in Appendix~\ref{appendix: c_theorectial_analysis}.
 Through experiments with real datasets, we reaffirm the impact of label distribution shifts on a BN-adapted classifier.
 We consider a BN-adapted classifier originally trained on a class-balanced CIFAR-10 dataset \cite{cifar_krizhevsky} and later tested using CIFAR-10-LT and CIFAR-10C-LT test datasets, which include label distribution shifts.
 CIFAR-10C \cite{cifar10c_hendrycks} serves as a benchmark for assessing model robustness against 15 different predefined types of corruptions, such as Gaussian noise.
 To analyze the effects of label distribution shifts, we define the number of samples for class $k$ as $n_k = n (1/\rho)^{k/(K-1)}$, where $n$ is the number of samples for the head class and $\rho$ is the class imbalance ratio.
 In Fig.~\ref{fig: fig_intro}, we observe substantial performance drops in test accuracy for BNAdapt (orange) as the class imbalance ratio $\rho$ increases.
 The BNAdapt exhibits even worse performance than NoAdapt (blue) when $\rho=100$.

 In Fig.~\ref{fig: confusion_patterns}, we provide more detailed analysis for misclassification patterns by presenting confusion matrices illustrating the impact of two distinct long-tailed distributions (each row) across four types of image corruptions (each column, including clean, Gaussian noise, Defocus blur, and Snow).
 These matrices show the fraction of test samples from class $i$ classified into class $j$.
 The trends observed in these real experiments are similar to those analyzed in our toy example.
 Firstly, significant accuracy degradation is evident, especially for head classes (with smaller/larger class indices in the 1st/2nd row, respectively).
 Secondly, the confusion patterns remain consistent across different corruption types and reflect class-wise relationships; for example, more frequent confusion occurs between classes with similar characteristics, such as airplane \& ship (0 and 8), automobile \& truck (1 and 9), and cat \& dog (3 and 5).
 Additionally, we present confusion matrices for CIFAR-10C-LT with various levels of label distribution shifts ($\rho=1,10,100$) in Figures~\ref{fig: conf_matrices_all_rho1}-\ref{fig: conf_matrices_all_rho100} of Appendix~\ref{appendix: e_figs}, revealing increasingly pronounced class-wise confusion patterns as the imbalance ratio $\rho$ rises from 1 to 100.